San Salvador Declaration Strengthens Global Collaboration on Geothermal Deployment

 Adopted by governments at the Second High-level Conference of the Global Geothermal Alliance, the declaration aims to accelerate geothermal deployment globally.

-San Salvador, El Salvador/Abu Dhabi, UAE, 30 September 2022 – Member countries of the Global Geothermal Alliance (GGA), agreed to step up global efforts in scaling up the deployment of geothermal energy.
+San Salvador, El Salvador/Abu Dhabi, United Arab Emirates, 30 September 2022 – Member countries of the Global Geothermal Alliance (GGA), agreed to step up global efforts in scaling up the deployment of geothermal energy.
 The San Salvador Declaration, adopted today at the GGA’s second high-level conference in El Salvador, supports continued cooperation in achieving the Alliance’s goal of a five-fold growth in the installed capacity for geothermal power generation and three-fold growth in geothermal heating by 2030.

 The GGA’s second high-level conference was hosted by the Government of El Salvador through the Executive Hydroelectric Commission of the Lempa River (CEL) and the International Renewable Energy Agency (IRENA), in collaboration with the International Geothermal Association (IGA).
 It focused on opportunities and challenges in fostering geothermal energy development in light of current energy and climate challenges.